 - a.
 It shall be the duty of all clubs concerned to arrange the dates for their fixtures and submit them to the League Secretary by 24th January.
 Appendix 1 is to act as a checklist for club tournament secretaries / team captains. - b.
-No fixture shall be arranged for a date later than that specified for the relevant league by the League Secretary in his notification to clubs (q.v.
+No fixture shall be arranged for a date later than that specified for the relevant league by the League Secretary in the notification to clubs (q.v.
 Rule 2). - c.
-It shall be the duty of the League Secretary to publish a full league fixture list, with details of dates and venues, and distribute the list to clubs. - d.
-When the list has been distributed a fixture date may only be changed in exceptional circumstances with the agreement of both clubs and subject to immediate notification to the League Secretary. - e.
-If two teams from the same club are in the same block in a League then those teams must play the fixture(s) between them before any other game for either of those teams.
+It shall be the duty of the League Secretary to publish a full league fixture list, with details of dates and venues, and distribute this list to clubs. - d.
+When the list has been distributed, a fixture date may be changed only in exceptional circumstances, with the agreement of both clubs and subject to immediate notification to the League Secretary. - e.
+Where two teams from the same club are in the same block in a League, those teams must play the fixture(s) between them before any other fixture for either of the teams.